lesleyfon/go-markdown-parser/Readme.md

 ### Features

 You have to implement the following features:
-- You’ll provide an endpoint to check the grammar of the note.
+- You'll provide an endpoint to check the grammar of the note.
-- You’ll also provide an endpoint to save the note that can be passed in as Markdown text.
+- You'll also provide an endpoint to save the note that can be passed in as Markdown text.
 - Provide an endpoint to list the saved notes (i.e. uploaded markdown files).
 - Return the HTML version of the Markdown note (rendered note) through another endpoint.